endolith/Salamander-Drumkit/readme.md

 (I was going to fix up the errors and make it work in sforzando, but then discovered kinwie's version which already has these things fixed and seems to work fine, so I lost motivation.)  :D

-The original audio files in the above archives included some silent audio before the drum hits in almost all samples, causing unnecessary latency.
-Here is a ZIP with an edited set of the audio files from essej with the extra silence trimmed from them.
-They also correct some end of sample issues.
-So use the Salamander Drumkit Trim.sfz file instead when using the modified samples, which removes the unnecessary fixes made previously for the kick end offset. - [Trimmed Files](https://drive.google.com/file/d/1K1gbuUhSqlMem2sZI48NHSrqdJ6Uheh8/view?usp=sharing).

 ## Original README ##

 > As with the salamander grand piano, this has only been properly tested on linuxsampler but it should work with other sample